 Wear a face covering in shared spaces

-Don’t pet the dog or cat.
+Don’t pet the dog.

 COVID-19 has inspired some creative changes at Art House Bed & Breakfast.
 Here’s what we’re doing to keep our guests and our family as safe as possible: